env0/customer-tools/migrations/tfc-to-env0-migration/s3-backed-state/README.md

-# TFC to env0 Migration
+# TFC to env0 Migration - S3 Backed State

 This script can be used to migrate a single workspace in Terraform Cloud to env0.